vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha10/reference/index.md

 * **connecting**

     The `connecting` event is fired.
 Given URIs, transports are created through transport factories specified by `transports?: ((uri: string, options: TransportOptions) => Transport)[]` option and used to establish a connection over wire.
 Each transport should establish a connection in time which is set to `timeout` option.
-If it turns out that a transport corresponding the current URI is not available, next URI is tried.
+If it turns out that the transport corresponding the current URI is not available, next URI is tried.
 The `connecting` event is an initial event where you can handle the socket during the life cycle.

     State transition occurs to
     * `opened`: if one of transports succeeds in establishing a connection.